 Children's Defense Fund Texas collaborated with students across Texas to develop the comprehensive Student Advocacy Guide.
 We recommend taking a peek to get started with youth advocacy, engage with policymakers, and form a sophisticated and sustainable movement for progress.

 Don't assume school policy is justifiable or lawful.
-You should understand your rights so you know when to stand up to injustice.
-Defending free speech and expression, SEAT collaborated with the ACLU of Texas to develop the Texas Students' Rights Hub, including a Know Your Rights knowledgebase and a legal intake form.
+You should understand your rights so you know how to stand up to injustice.
+Defending free speech and expression, SEAT collaborated with the ACLU of Texas to develop the Texas Students' Rights Hub, which includes a Know Your Rights knowledgebase and a legal intake form.

 Book bans are sweeping across the nation, but our organizing is replicable.
 SEAT has partnered with GLAAD to Accelerate Acceptance, including developing this Guide for Community Response & Action on Book Bans.
 Learn the steps for organizing a local social movement, applicable to confronting book bans or any policy affecting students in schools.

 One of the best ways to combat censorship is calling it out.
 SEAT is a member of the NCAC's Right to Read Network defending students' rights and intellectual freedom.
-NCAC has a Reporting Form you can use to submit instances of censorship you are faced with.
+NCAC has a Reporting Form you can use to submit instances of censorship.

 Public schools in Texas have an FNG grievance policy in which a form may be requested and submitted, beginning the formal process of settling administrative policy issues with the district.

 SEAT is fueled by the passions of student organizers.
 If you face discrimination or envision progress, we want to work with you to achieve your community transformation goals.
-You can schedule a virtual meeting via Calendly on our Get Involved page to discuss an upcoming school board meeting, inquire about community organizing and advocacy, or simply seek support for a policy affecting students.
+You can schedule a virtual meeting to discuss an upcoming school board meeting, inquire about community organizing and advocacy, or seek support regarding a policy affecting students.

 PEN America has conducted leading research on the prevalence and trends of book banning nationwide.
-SEAT organizers have sourced local data, and the Banned in the USA reports can be used to learn more about the so-called "Ed Scare" and reinforce claims when discussing the issues of censorship.
+SEAT organizers have sourced local data, and the Banned in the USA reports can be used to learn more about the so-called "Ed Scare" and strengthen advocacy for the freedom to read and learn.

 Research by the ACLU of Texas has revealed significant concern over school dress code policies that intentionally or otherwise harm students.
 Read the Dress Code Report and learn more about potential policy solutions for you to advocate.